Lake Bumbunga

-Lake Bumbunga is a salt lake located in the Mid North of the state of South Australia, between the town of Lochiel and the farming locality of Bumbunga, approximately 1.5 hours' drive from Adelaide.
+Lake Bumbunga is a salt lake in the Mid North of the state of South Australia, between the town of Lochiel and the farming locality of Bumbunga, approximately 125 km from Adelaide.
 It is a pink lake, with its colour due to certain algae.

 Salt has been mined there almost continuously since 1881, and it has become a tourist attraction, along with its "Loch Eel Monster" sculpture in the middle of it.

 History

 The lake lies in the traditional lands of the Kaurna people.

-According to anthropologist Norman Tindale, the name Bumbunga derives from the word parnpangka in the local Aboriginal language (Kaurna), meaning "rain water lake".
+According to anthropologist Norman Tindale, the name Bumbunga derives from the word parnpangka in the Kaurna language, meaning "rain water lake".